deathbeds/urljsf/README.md

     - custom validation messages

-Once the data (and URL metadata) is _validated_, the user sees a button which submits the form to any HTTPS endpoint.
+Once the data (and URL metadata) is _validated_, the user sees a button which submits the form to an HTTPS endpoint.

 While almost _any_ URL can be built, special care is given for _pull requests_, which create excellent data for projects and users.

 For example, the GitHub `/new/` pull request URL starts a workflow to:

-- requests the user log into GitHub
+- request the user log into GitHub
-- automatically create a fork owned by the user
+- create a fork owned by the user
 - show _another_ form, with:
   - new `.json`, `.yaml`, or `.toml` file
   - a commit message